You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 Create safe and positive experiences with new dogs by carefully hand-selecting the dogs your dog interacts with.

-Meet in an open space where there are few other distractions and walk around on leash together for several minutes until the dogs are calm.
+Meet in an open space where there are few other distractions and do a structured walk on leash together for several minutes until the dogs are calm.

 Don’t let the dogs meet on leash.
 You can walk single file and let one dog sniff the other’s butt for a few moments, and switch positions.
 Just keep moving!